dinenis/Group-5/README.md

 ## Homework 1
 • Form groups of 3 to 5 students \
 • Interact with “HelloWorld.sol” within your group to change message strings and change owners \
 • Write a report with each function execution and the transaction hash, if successful, or the revert reason, if failed.

-The transaction hash for the deployment of the HelloWorld contract is:
-0x678bbcc8fe06e6978c25cd972f0357d712f9e5b5245756616f06c0c0cf41b724

-The transaction hash for the deployment of the CountFailures contract is:
-0x8af43d85ddecdafdbdaaaf9fc0bb75dcebc441e7711cae22f185eb954ad7cf75

 The provided code has two Solidity contracts named HelloWorld and CountFailures.